-“At this time we are continuing the investigation and looking at upgrading the charges,” she said, adding that Mr. Romeo is due in Southold Town Justice Court Friday.
+“At this time we are continuing the investigation and looking at upgrading the charges significantly,” she said, adding that Mr. Romeo is due in Southold Town Justice Court Friday.

-Ms. Miller said one of the women was “a bride,” and the friends were celebrating “an upcoming event.”
+Ms. Miller said one of the women was “a bride” and that the friends were celebrating “an upcoming event.”

-“I don’t believe it was a bridal party, but they were celebrating,” she said in reference to reports that the women visited the North Fork for a bachelorette party.
+“I don’t believe it was a bridal party, but they were celebrating,” she said in reference to reports that the women were visiting the North Fork for a bachelorette party.